 When I cut those foods out of my diet, my hands made a complete recovery.
 The nitrile gloves basically added to the skin irritation, presumably because they made my hands hot and sweaty.
-If I hadn't have used the cotton glove liners, the inflammation would probably still be there to this day.
+If I hadn't used the cotton glove liners, the inflammation would probably still be there to this day.
 I was simply stuck in a "healing crisis" that I couldn't get out of.

 Several months later, after all traces of inflammation had disappeared, I can actually wear nitrile gloves without liners for the first time.
 Zero inflammation (unless I lapse and have a sneaky piece of chocolate—then I get another flare-up).
-Chlorpheniramine Maleate keeps this under control, though.
+Chlorpheniramine maleate keeps this under control, though.

-Never Give up Hope
+Never Give Up Hope

 When I suffered from pompholyx eczema, I was frustrated and confused.
 Nobody knew why I was suffering but I had faith in myself that I would find a cure, eventually.

 Don't let people tell you that this condition is untreatable.
-For me, a newly developed food allergy was the root cause, all along.
+For me, a newly developed food allergy was the root cause all along.
 I can't explain why the skin does this, nor can I explain why it shows up on the hands or in weird little patches.
 All I can suggest is that you create a food diary to start with.

 If you are not allergic to something you are eating, chances are you have touched something that you are allergic or sensitive to.
-Do a little detective work, and good luck!
+Do a little detective work and good luck!

 This is a great information resource for dyshidrosis.
 Worth a read.